gittyeric/ml-infinite-image-augment/README.md

 - AutoML-ish selection of image randomization parameters to safely expand any model's training dataset, synthetically and cheaply
 - Auto generate synthetic training data that's as realistic or bizarre as your model can tolerate, under 1 hyperparameter.
-- Quickly analyze how your model degrades under many common real-world augmentations (blur, fog, rotation...)
+- Quickly analyze how your model degrades under many common real-world augmentations (blur, motion, rotation...)
 - Your model is in Python or can be system called from Python

 ## Why not use this?